NMSCD/Fractal413/README.md

 On February 22nd 2023, Hello Games released the Fractal update 4.10 on GOG.com.
 This version of the game included an *nms.pdb* file, as well as a debug version of No Man's Sky titled *XGOG Release_x64.exe*.
 These assets were also included in version 4.12 released March 1st 2023, and version 4.13 released March 8th 2023, publicly available to all users who purchased No Man's Sky through GOG.com.
 However in subsequent GOG releases, and Steam releases, these files were no longer included.

 # Purpose
 The *nms.pdb* file has been invaluable to the modding community, as it provides a map to all the types, objects, classes and functions in the NMS.EXE game engine, which has enabled the creation of advanced mods and tools which support NMS 4.13, such as [NMS.py](https://github.com/monkeyman192/NMS.py) by monkeyman192 and [ReNMS](https://github.com/VITALISED/renms) by VITALISED.
-However these mods target the 4.13 version which is difficult to install and obtain for the average user, which is why this isntaller has been created.
+However these mods target the 4.13 version which is difficult to install and obtain for the average user, which is why this installer has been created.

 Additionally, as these files are no longer easily available, this project serves as a *software preservation* effort.